What's the link between lung conditions and mental health?

 Staying active is one of the most helpful ways to boost your mood.
 Physical activity has been shown to help with low mood and depression.

-Making yourself moderately breathless by being active is good for your lungs and won’t harm you.
+Getting out of breath when you’re active is completely normal and is good for your lungs.
 In fact, keeping active strengthens your muscles and can improve your breathing and general health.

 As well as improving your lung symptoms, keeping active could help you to feel less anxious.
 Even a gentle walk or a chair Zumba session could improve your mood.